 To point two above, we have found that social media is rarely helpful for law disciplines such as criminal defense and personal injury.
 Instead, boring practice area pages end up driving high-quality traffic to their websites.

 Don’t get me wrong.
-Social media can work for specific disciplines, and if you find your competitors using some social platforms, you can experiment with them.
+Social media is a viable law firm marketing strategy.
+It can work for specific legal industry disciplines.
+If you find your competitors using some social platforms, you can experiment with them.